Danger Island (film): Synopsis

 Rick leaves one night after more flashbacks.
-Laura, Ben, Matt and Vic head out to search for him and soon encounter the island's indigenous tribe and are taken to their village.
+Laura, Ben, Matt, and Vic head out to search for him and soon encounter the island's indigenous tribe and are taken to their village.
 They spend the night, but Vic has a terrifying hallucination while trying to make out with a native woman and they quickly leave.

 Diana deduces that the station was involved in research for a wide range of biological weapons, including extrasensory perception, as in Rick's case.
 Rick returns after visiting the village and finding a hut with research materials from a scientist with a conscience, who had sabotaged the station and taken an antigen with him.

 Frank follows a trail the party had left for him to the research station.
 He breaks through the front door and terrifies the party.
-They are able to fend him off using a carbon dioxide fire extinguisher.
+They fend him off using a carbon dioxide fire extinguisher.
 The search party returns from the village, whereupon they debate what to do about Frank.
 They decide to try to use the antigen elixir from the hut to cure Frank.
 Rick lures Frank into a walk-in freezer and injects him with the elixir.
 Frank mostly reverts to human form but dies moments later.

 Rick is given the remainder of the elixir and improves, but he retains his extrasensory abilities, deducing from a brief touch that Laura is a model (which she's ashamed of being) and that Ben has been to the island before.